 Joel Allen came to Bishop’s as an assistant football coach in 2007, and he assumed the responsibilities of associate athletic director and head football coach in 2009.
 Joel was appointed director of athletics in 2011.
 In this role, he is responsible for all aspects of the middle and upper school athletic programs.
 Joel was named 2014 CIF San Diego Section Athletic Director of the Year and MaxPreps California Coach of the Year in 2010.
-In Joel’s nine seasons as head football coach, Bishop’s teams have won three CIF championships and a California State Division IV Championship, and many Bishop’s student-athletes have gone on to play at the college level.
+In Joel’s 10 seasons as head football coach, Bishop’s teams have won three CIF championships and a California State Division IV Championship, and many Bishop’s student-athletes in all sports have gone on to play at the college level.

 Michael Beamer has been the dean of students at Bishop's since 2012.
 As dean, he is charged with overseeing all forms of non-academic support for the School, including the counseling and nursing offices, attendance, the advisory program, and student discipline.
 Michael works closely with the upper school class sponsors on co-curricular initiatives and chairs both the discipline committee and the student services committee.
 Before coming to Bishop's, he was the dean of students for four years and worked in the admission office for three years at Cate School in Carpinteria, California.
 Prior to his work in education, Michael served in the U.S. Navy for six years, deploying twice while on board the USS Elliot (DD-967), where he served as strike officer and navigator.

 Connecticut College - B.A.
 Endicott College - M.E.